lhandley1/Video-Player-Project/README.md

 # Video Player Project
 ## Summary
-My fourth eact Project assisted by Codeacademy as part of the Learn React course.
+My fourth React Project assisted by Codeacademy as part of the Learn React course.
 The task was to create a fully functioning video player with a selection of videos to choose from.
 The functionality of the video player was split into one container component and two presentational components which follows React programming pattern rules.
 ## Demo
 ### Default Video